A Ministry of Make and Deepen Disciples

 This is a self-paced tutorial on abuse for clergy, spiritual leaders and teachers.
 It was created by AVA (Advocacy for Victims of Abuse), a ministry of Women Ministries of the Evangelical Covenant Church.
 The purpose of this tutorial is to provide leaders with needed information on issues of domestic violence (also referred to as family violence) and childhood sexual assault.
 Given the prevalence of abuse, all faith leaders need basic knowledge about these two types of violence.
 This format permits you to gain this information at your convenience and at no cost to you.

-Since fall 2017, Lead Them Home has been building a database of shelters around the nation that serve LGBT+ homeless youth with excellence.
-This initiative seeks to mobilize the church to build “justice bridges” from local churches to local LGBT+ shelter and drop-in centers.
+Since fall 2017, Posture Shift has been building a database of shelters around the nation that serve LGBT+ homeless youth with excellence.
+This initiative seeks to mobilize the church to build “justice bridges” from local churches to local LGBT+ shelters and drop-in centers.

 Local churches throughout the U.S. can connect with local shelters in tangible ways, including donating winter wear, sponsoring teens for holiday gifts, and funding education and job skills training to help LGBT+ youth realize independent living.